Biacode/presentations/testing/README.md

 Now when we have some knowledge about junit framework let's write our first test.

 We can **and should** cover at lest three cases.\
-One case is when the access token is null.\
+One case is when the access token is null (invalid arguments).\
-The second case is when access token is not expired.\
+Next case is when access token is not expired.\
-The another one as you may already guess is the case when our access token is expired.
+And another one as you may already guess is the case when our access token is expired.

 ## TDD - Test Driven Development
 So what is TDD?